Justin-Credible/Ionic-TypeScript-Starter/README.md

     $ open -a "Google Chrome.app" --args --ignore-certificate-errors --disable-web-security

-*NOTE: You shouldn't use these flags on a browser you use to browse the internet as they disable important security measures.
+> Note: You shouldn't use these flags on a browser you use to browse the internet as they disable important security measures.
 It is recommended to setup a separate Chrome instance when using these flags.
-I use the following AppleScript to point to a different data directory. *
+I use the following AppleScript to point to a different data directory.

 ```
 do shell script "/Applications/Google\\ Chrome.app/Contents/MacOS/Google\\ Chrome --user-data-dir=/Users/$USER/Library/Application\\ Support/Google/ChromePersonal > /dev/null 2>&1 &"